ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 ## Defining Movement Actions

-Currently the `Move()` method delegates to `HandleMovementMode()`, to decide whether to use velocity-based or force-based calculations.
+Currently, the `Move()` method delegates to `HandleMovementMode()`, to decide whether to use velocity-based or force-based calculations.
 The `Stop()` logic will also depend on the object’s current movement mode.
 To avoid duplicating code, we’ll extend `HandleMovementMode()` so it can check both the movement mode and the type of action (move or stop).

-In order to do this we will need an additional **enum** for **movement actions**, similar to how we defined the **movement modes**.
+In order to do this, we will need an additional **enum** for **movement actions**, similar to how we defined the **movement modes**.
 With this in place, `HandleMovementMode()` can branch on both the mode and the action, keeping all decision-making in a single, reusable method.

 **Create MoveAction Enum**